zydezu/ModernX/README.md

     bottom_hover = true,                    -- show OSC only when hovering at the bottom bottom_hover_zone = 200,                -- height of hover zone for bottom_hover (in pixels)
     osc_on_seek = false,                    -- show OSC when seeking
-    mouse_seek_pause = true,                -- pause video while seeking with mouse move (on button hold)
+    osc_keep_with_cursor = false,           -- keep OSC visible if mouse cursor is within OSC boundaries mouse_seek_pause = true,                -- pause video while seeking with mouse move (on button hold)

     vid_scale = false,                      -- scale osc with the video